 stable channel.
 Versions of snaps from other channels need to be explicitly selected:

-$ snap install hello --beta $ hello Hello, snap padawan!
+$ snap install hello --channel=beta $ hello Hello, snap padawan!

-$ snap refresh hello --beta Name Version Rev Developer Notes hello 2.10.1 29 canonical - hello (beta) installed
+$ snap refresh hello --channel=edge Name Version Rev Developer Notes hello 2.10.1 29 canonical - hello (edge) installed

 Brands can also take advantage of white label brand stores, which are branded extensions to the Snap store.
-Note that this is a commercial offering aimed at companies.
+Note that this is a commercial offering aimed at brands.